This is a total “pretend” board game, and the board is the world.

-Playing this board game is quite the exercise!
-It is one that can help us sharpen ourselves regarding our perspectives.
-It can also allow us to be more empathetic and compassionate toward the challenges that face today’s political leaders.
-Well, some of them, and clearly, their challenges are many.
+It’s an exercise that can help all of us sharpen our wits and selves regarding our perspectives and allows us to be more empathetic and compassionate toward the challenges that face today’s political leaders.
+Well, some of them.
+When you are empathetic enough to feel other people’s pain, the challenges are many.

 But make no mistake, this is a game in which I pretend.
 I am not running for President of the United States!

 Most people of reason and rational thinking, of heart who love life and respect it, recognize these few elite Presidents as little more than mad-hatters.
-They are harmful in virtually every way, they are dangerous, and every day that they are in power, they are doing much more harm than good, despite their own opinion about themselves, a measure of their immense ego and delusion.
+They are harmful in virtually every way, they are dangerous, and every day they pat themselves on the back for a job well done.
+Every day that they are in power, they are doing much more harm than good, despite their own opinion about themselves, a measure of their immense ego and delusion.

-Meanwhile, back at the ranch, the rest of the world is trolling in love, friendship, wonder, sport, art, challenge, compassion, heartfelt appreciation of beauty, adventure, and life itself.
+Meanwhile, back at the ranch, the rest of the world is strolling in parks and along rivers, in love, in friendship, enjoying wonder, sport, art, heartfelt appreciation of beauty, adventure, family, and life itself.

 Then and only then, a larger paradigm shift in governance will occur when it comes to the macro-foreign policy purview.